 Should Toyota really pay up?

-We think that it’s a fair price to pay for Toyota to pay the price and offer some type of security measure for Prius owners.
+We think that it’s fair for Toyota to pay the price and offer some type of security measure for Prius owners.
 While an entire recall might sound excessive, it makes sense as the automaker could recall any Prii that might be at risk and have the plate installed at any Toyota service center.
-But we can imagine that it would cost a lot and it would likely take a while before Toyota responds to any of the owners’ pleas, however, only time will tell.
+We can imagine that it would cost a lot and it would likely take a while before Toyota responds to any of the owners’ pleas, however, only time will tell.